-Asset Division: What You Need to Know About Business Valuation in Divorce
+High Net Worth Divorce: What You Need to Know About Business Valuation

-Generally, a business or ownership interest is considered marital property and will be subject to division as an asset by the Family Court.
-When high value assets are involved such as retirement accounts, family businesses, or vacation properties, equitably dividing marital assets often requires not only a Divorce Attorney, but expert witnesses and investigators who can attest to the true value of an asset.
+Generally, a business or ownership interest can become the subject of litigation in a high value divorce and can be subject to division as an asset by the Family Court.
+When high value assets are involved such as trust, retirement accounts, family businesses, or vacation properties, equitably dividing marital assets often requires not only a Divorce Attorney, but expert witnesses and investigators who can attest to the true value of an asset.

 While the Family Court may ultimately decide what the business is worth, it is important that you retain a Divorce Attorney who can help you properly value a small business and protect your assets from the tax implications that you may be facing.
 Do not risk going into court without someone to advocate for your rights.
 Our South Carolina Divorce Lawyers have the experience you need to ensure that your financial future is protected.
 Call 803.252.4800 to schedule your consultation.

 High Value Asset Division and Business Valuation

 Some families choose to own and operate their own business independently.
 In these cases, the South Carolina divorce process becomes even more complicated by the division of the business enterprise and its assets.
 When evaluating the value of a business or ownership interest in a divorce proceeding in South Carolina, the Family Court will consider the fair market value of the business based, in part, upon the following: